Hulkamania had run its course, and Vince McMahon was on the hunt for a new hero who could defy all odds. Cue: Lex Luger and the Lex Express.

 Later in the show, in the main event, Bret “Hitman” Hart dragged a passable match out of Yokozuna on his way to winning the WWF title.
 As the ecstatic New York crowd celebrated, the final nail in the Lex Express experiment’s coffin struck home.

 Aftermath – The Lex Express Experiment is Finished

 With the failed attempt at SummerSlam ’93, the “draw” of the Royal Rumble in ’94, and the WWF Champion now being a hugely popular crowd favorite, Luger’s WWF main event days were over.
 Despite his major push, Lex Luger never won a singles title in the WWF.

 Was it down to Luger’s lack of charisma?
 Or was it his unwillingness to throw himself into the role?
 Perhaps it was McMahon’s hesitance to pull the trigger after all of the promotion he gave Luger.
 Not to mention, Bret Hart was simply more popular.
 Whatever the case may be, Luger’s WWF run was very anticlimactic.
-Lasting only another year with the company, Luger returned to WCW in a big surprise on the first-ever episode of Monday Nitro, taking a hefty pay cut in the process.
+Lasting only another year with the company, Luger returned to WCW in a big surprise on Monday Nitro’s first-ever episode, taking a hefty pay cut in the process.

 Speaking with WWE.com twenty years later, Lex Luger opened up about his feelings about the Lex Express and this time of his career.